top of page

 + Biography

 Louise Leathers is a French-born artist who lives and works in Los Angeles.
-She obtained a Master's in Art History from the University of Paul Valéry Montpellier III in 2012.
+She obtained a Master’s degree in Art History from the University of Paul Valéry Montpellier III in 2012.

 Her work can now be found in private collections in Europe.